EzyDVD

 EzyDVD is an Australian specialist home video retailer offering DVD, Blu-ray, and Ultra HD Blu-ray discs for purchase.
-At its peak in the mid-2000s the company had over 70 retail stores around Australia, but is now exclusively an online retailer.
+In the mid-2000s the company had over 70 retail stores around Australia, but is now exclusively an online retailer.

 History

 EzyDVD was founded in March 1999 by video rental store owner Jim Zavos in Adelaide, South Australia.
 The business began as a website that cost Zavos $3000 to set up, which by its second year in operation was making $3.5 million in sales.
 In 2000 EzyDVD opened its first brick and mortar store in Rundle Mall, and its first franchised store in Sydney in 2001.
 In the following years the company quickly grew to encompass over 70 company owned and franchised retail stores around Australia with the main headquarters and online distribution warehouse located in Adelaide.

 In 2003 Brazin Limited, owner of Sanity music stores, acquired 50% of EzyDVD.
 A December 2006 Deloitte report valued Brazin's 50% share of EzyDVD at between $1.4 million and $1.9 million, indicating that the value of 100% of EzyDVD at that time was in the range of $2.8 million to $3.6 million.
 At some point after 2006 Jim Zavos returned to being the sole shareholder of the company.
 By 2007 the company was turning over $150 million a year, with online sales making up 15% of that.

 In a July 2007 interview, Zavos revealed plans for a very substantial expansion of their brick and mortar outlets to commence that same year.
 The expansion was to be delivered by converting existing independent video rental stores into franchised EzyDVD stores; these stores would have combined both rental and DVD sales sections and be decked out in EzyDVD livery.
 In late September 2007, EzyDVD acquired a stake in ASX listed video on demand company ReelTime Media Ltd.